 If you don't have valid, up-to-date Ontario health insurance, you may have to pay additional fees.
-Please call the Women's Clinic at (613) 548-2423 before your visit to find out more and what we can do to help you.
+Please call the Lakeside Clinic at 613-548-2423 before your visit to find out more and what we can do to help you.